philliplord14/Ai-product-strategy/04-the-contract/golden-dataset.md

 **User control surface:**
 - Approve / edit / dismiss on every output regardless of confidence tier
 - "Why did I get this?" — expandable evidence panel showing the data signals behind the recommendation
-- Snooze — defer a nudge without dismissing it, preserving the signal for future use
+- Snooze option to defer a nudge without dismissing it, preserving the signal for future use
-- "This isn't right" — explicit feedback trigger that feeds directly into the correction loop
+- "This isn't right". explicit feedback trigger that feeds directly into the correction loop
-- Priority order override — user can manually reorder recommendations; their choice is captured as a preference signal
+- Priority order override where a user can manually reorder recommendations; their choice is captured as a preference signal

 ## Reliability Contract